Rockwell Automation FactoryTalk Suite for Motor Control

 Rockwell Automation Communications Example for Motor Control

 Complete working example demonstrating Communications implementation for Motor Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Motor Control Control